qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

 ## Other Resources

+1. [_Git Internals - Git Objects_](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) chapter in the _Pro Git_ book has the most detailed explanation of Git objects.

 1. "But wait, I thought commit is diff?"

    Most Git clients display a commit by the diff of the commit and its parent commit(s), and usually we only care about the diff. [_Commits are snapshots, not diffs_](https://github.blog/2020-12-17-commits-are-snapshots-not-diffs/) explains why commit is a snapshot and not a diff.
 And the author also discusses how the `cherry-pick`, `rebase` and `merge` do when commit is actually a snapshot.

-2. The idea of seeing Git as a database comes from [_Git’s database internals_](https://github.blog/2022-08-29-gits-database-internals-i-packed-object-store/), where the author sees Git as a key-value database and discusses more about how to query the Git objects.
+1. The idea of seeing Git as a database comes from [_Git’s database internals_](https://github.blog/2022-08-29-gits-database-internals-i-packed-object-store/), where the author sees Git as a key-value database and discusses more about how to query the Git objects.